vmkcom/dropbox-js/README.md

 Reading and writing binary files is unsupported.

 At the moment, there are no plans for fixing these issues.

-### Cordova

-Reading and writing binary files is currently broken.
-[This issue](https://github.com/dropbox/dropbox-js/issues/50) will be fixed in a future release.

 ## Copyright and License